-Pebble or pellet bowel movements aren’t usually a reason to worry, but they may mean stool is moving through your intestines at a slow pace.
+Pebble or pellet bowel movements aren’t usually a reason to worry, but they may mean stool is moving through your intestines slowly.
 These small, hard lumps of stool can be hard to pass.
 They’re also one of several symptoms that occur with constipation.

 Keep reading to learn more about what causes pebble poop — in adults, children, and babies — and what you can do to get your poop back to normal.

 Your poop is made up of the waste products from the meals and snacks you consume each day.
-After the body takes in the fuel and nutrients, the resulting poop works its way through the digestive tract until it reaches its final destination — the rectum.
+After your body takes in fuel and nutrients, the resulting poop works its way through your digestive tract until it reaches its final destination — the rectum.

-Poop that resembles small balls or pellets may look this way because it’s been sitting stagnant in the colon for some reason.
-With time, the water content of the poop is absorbed by the large intestine, which dries it out and hardens it.
+Poop may resemble small balls or pellets if it’s been sitting stagnant in the colon.
+With time, the large intestine absorbs the water content of the poop, which dries it out and hardens it.
 It may break it into smaller pieces as well, giving it that pebble-like appearance.

-When stool is hard and pebble-like, it can be difficult to pass because the hard, dry edges make it feel sharp.
+Pebble-like stool can be difficult to pass because the hard, dry edges make it feel sharp.
 This can make your bowel movements painful.
-Besides the visual proof of pellet poop bowel movements, you may experience the following symptoms:
+Besides the shape of your stool, you may experience the following symptoms:

-- feeling like you still have to go, even after you’ve made a bowel movement
+- feeling like you still have to go, even after a bowel movement

 - pooping fewer than